somenath203/Greeting-Web-App/README.md

 # Greeting Web App
 This is a simple website created using Html, CSS and React.
 If you open this website in between 4 a.m. and 12 o'clock., then, you will be greeted with ***Good Morning***.
 If you open this website in between 12.01 p.m.  and 7 p.m., then, you will be greeted with ***Good Afternoon***.
-If you open this website after 7 p.m., then, you will be treated with ***Good Night***.
+If you open this website after 7 p.m., then, you will be greeted with ***Good Night***.
 This is a dynamic website for which you will be greeted according to the time in your system.

 ## Setup